jfinkels/flask-restless/docs/searchformat.rst

 Clients can make :http:method:`get` requests on individual instances of a model (for example, :http:get:`/api/person/1`) and on collections of all instances of a model (:http:get:`/api/person`).
-To get all instances of a model which meet some criteria, clients can make :http:method:`get` requests with a query parameter specifying a search.
+To get all instances of a model that meet some criteria, clients can make :http:method:`get` requests with a query parameter specifying a search.
 The search functionality in Flask-Restless is relatively simple, but should suffice for many cases.